SvyatoslavGavrilov/CompGraph3/L1inst_plan.md

 This plan provides a complete implementation of a terrain renderer with:
 - ✅ Quad-tree LOD system
 - ✅ Frustum culling
-- ✅ Height map generation
+- ✅ Height map generation (procedural Perlin noise + texture-based support)
+- ✅ Texture-based terrain rendering (heightmap and color textures)
 - ✅ Water surface with animation
 - ✅ All code in Baseline.cpp (single file approach)